flutter/assets-for-api-docs/README.md

 To convert animations into mp4 files, it needs `ffmpeg`, available for macOS via Homebrew and Linux via apt-get.

-The generator currently only supports running on an Android runtime.
-An Android device or emulator must be running before invoking the `generate.dart` script.

-The Android `adb` command, the `flutter` command, and the `dart` command need to both be available and in a directory in the `PATH` environment variable.
-For `adb`, be sure it is the same one that is running as a server (which is often started by your IDE, so use the same `adb` the IDE is running).
+`flutter`, `dart` (and when using an Android device, `adb') commands need to be available in a directory in the `PATH` environment variable. (e.g. PATH=~/<path_to_flutter>/flutter/bin/cache/dart-sdk/bin:~/Android/Sdk/platform-tools:$PATH)

+When using an Android device, be sure that the  `adb` command is the same as the one running as a server (which is often started by your IDE, so use the same `adb` the IDE is running).
-The `generate.dart` script only works on macOS and Linux, because of the supporting apps it needs to run.

 ## Optimization